-- The Bank's internal credit grading model, which assigns Probability of Default (PD) to the individual grades - The Bank's criteria for assessing if there has been a significant increase in credit risk and so allowances for financial assets should be measured on a Lifetime ECL basis and the qualitative assessment - The segmentation of financial assets when their ECL is assessed on a collective basis - Development of ECL models, including the various formulas and the choice of inputs - Determination of associations between macroeconomic scenarios and, economic inputs, such as unemployment levels and collateral values, and the effect on PDs, EADs and LGDs - Selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models e) Critical accounting judgements, estimates and assumptions (continued)
+- 2. Basis of preparation (continued) - 1.
+The selection of an estimation technique or modelling methodology, covering below key judgements and assumptions: - The Bank's internal credit grading model, which assigns Probability of Default (PD) to the individual grades - The Bank's criteria for assessing if there has been a significant increase in credit risk and so allowances for financial assets should be measured on a Lifetime ECL basis and the qualitative assessment - The segmentation of financial assets when their ECL is assessed on a collective basis - Development of ECL models, including the various formulas - Selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models - - - 2. the selection of inputs for those models, and the interdependencies between those inputs such as macroeconomic scenarios and economic inputs. - ii) Fair value Measurement